 - The earlier you file the better.
 In some instances, this will allow plans to be notified about filing errors in time to correct the filing by the due date.

-- Report Accurate and Complete Information: Be sure to answer all questions, address all "warnings" on the top of the Data Summary Page, and provide all information requested, for example:
+- Report Accurate and Complete Information: Be sure to answer all questions and provide all information requested, for example:

 - Dates should include a 4-digit year (e.g., 01/01/2015).

 - Report and/or confirm the plan effective date for all plans.
 The same date must be consistently reported on a plan’s filings.